zehaochen19/segmentation_dl/README.md

 # segmentation_fcn
-segmentation with FCN deep learning networks for CV
+segmentation with deep learning networks for CV